aelassam/Music-Genre-recognition-using-Deep-Learning/README.md

-# Automatic Genre Classifier
+# Music Genre Recognition using Deep Learning

 ### Overview
-Project oriented by Pascal Vallet at ENSEIRB-MATMECA:
+Academic project oriented by Prof. Pascal Vallet at Bordeaux INP - ENSEIRB MATMECA [Bordeaux Graduate School of Engineering]:
-Inspired in the following papers and website:
+Inspired by the following papers and website:
 ```
 @article{Tzatenakis,
   title={Musical genre classification of audio signals},